BMW N55: N55B30T0

+272 kW version

+The N55B30T0 uses multiple internal components adapted from the S55 as well as other upgrades to the engine internals.
+The pistons, forged rods, rod bearings, and oil management systems are all adapted from the S55 engine.
+Other upgrades to the engine internals include a forged crankshaft and cast-iron cylinder liners.

 Alpina

 Biturbo engine by Alpina based on the N55B30M0.
 The crankcase is of a different design and specially cast by BMW for Alpina.

 301 kW version

 The N55R20A is Alpina's initial version of the N55, producing 301 kW.
 The twin turbocharger system of the N54B30 is used, replacing the twin-scroll charging system originally applied.